qbittorrent/docker-qbittorrent-nox/Readme.md

         -v "$QBT_DOWNLOADS_PATH":/downloads \
         qbittorrentofficial/qbittorrent-nox:${QBT_VERSION}
       ```

+      A few notes:
-      Alternatively, you can use `ghcr.io/qbittorrent/docker-qbittorrent-nox:${QBT_VERSION}` for the image path.
+      * Alternatively, you can use `ghcr.io/qbittorrent/docker-qbittorrent-nox:${QBT_VERSION}`
+        for the image path.
+      * By default the timezone in the container is set to `UTC`.
+You probably want to change it to match your own timezone.

     * If using Docker Compose:
       ```shell